 “Many students today are experiencing some level of depressed or sad mood,” said Dr. Jan Hall, executive director of mental health at TimelyMD.
 “A likely cause is the continuing changes, lack of stability and isolation that have resulted from COVID-19.”

-Depression in College Students
+Depression in college students

-Signs and Symptoms
+Signs and symptoms

 Symptoms of depression include:

-- Persistent low, down and depressed mood.
+- Persistent low, down, and depressed mood

-- Low self-esteem.
+- Low self-esteem

-- Thoughts about death and suicide.
+- Thoughts about death and suicide

-- Other physical symptoms like headaches, digestive problems, muscle aches and pains.
+- Other physical symptoms like headaches, digestive problems, muscle aches, and pains

-Causes and Risk Factors
+Causes and risk factors

-The National Institute of Mental Health (NIMH) says depression is caused by a combination of genetic, biological, environmental and psychological factors.
-Brain chemistry can impact whether someone experiences depression.
+NIMH says depression is caused by a combination of genetic, biological, environmental, and psychological factors.
+Brain chemistry can impact whether or not someone experiences a mental health condition or mood disorders.
 Similarly, genetics also play a significant role.